 Because it targets device-to-device communications, DDS differs markedly from the other protocols in QoS control.
 In addition to reliability, DDS offers QoS control of “liveliness” (when you discover problems), resource usage, discovery, and even timing.

 Next, finding the data needle in the huge IoT haystack is a fundamental challenge.
 XMPP shines here for “single item” discovery.
-Its “user@domain” addressing leverages the Internet’s well-established conventions.
+Its “[email protected]” addressing leverages the Internet’s well-established conventions.
 However, XMPP doesn’t easily handle large data sets connected to one server.
 With its collection-to-a-server design, MQTT handles that case well.
 If you can connect to the server, you’re on the network.
 AMQP queues act similarly to servers, but for S2S systems.
 Again, DDS is an outlier.
 Instead of a server, it uses a background “discovery” protocol that automatically finds data.
 DDS systems are typically more contained.
 Discovery across the wide-area network (WAN) or huge device sets requires special consideration.

 Perhaps the most critical distinction comes down to the intended applications.
 Inter-device data use is a fundamentally different use case from device data collection.
 For example, turning on your light switch (best for XMPP) is worlds apart from generating that power (DDS), monitoring the transmission lines (MQTT), or analyzing the power usage back at the data center (AMQP).